chrisnebo2/9ijakids_Game_List/README.md

-# This is an actual project from an online Internship Application
+# This is an actual project from an online Internship I Applied For

 ## REQUIREMENTS: